- J.S.D., St. Thomas University School of Law 2017

 Lloyd has presented a number of topics on transnational crime and public policy issues with respect to border security, sanctuary jurisdiction, at the Methodist Student Center, San Antonio.
 Also, he has presented before university lecturers on strategies for online courses, and identifying best practices to engage adult students.

-- Transnational Crimes: The Institutional Response in the Americas (Anthem Press, 2018)
+- Transnational Crimes in the Americas: Law, Policy and Institutions (Anthem Press, 2018)

 Articles in a Periodical